Back when I was living in Busan and teaching English in Korea I did a DJ performance at Global Gathering in 2009.

 We tried it 3 times this one was probably my second best take.
 Funny how that can work your best take and something goes wrong with the camera.
 And the filming could probably be better, but it’s got to be tricky holding a camera (especially over or around those knuckles) and riding.

-I did a frontside 360 melon grab off the first kicker, a backside 180 and then I hit the rainbow switch and slide a 180 over it.
+I did a frontside 360 melon grab off the first kicker came up a little short, a backside 180 and then I hit the rainbow switch and slide a 180 over it.

 This is my second season working in the terrain park.
 I love it.
 I also briefly worked in the terrain park at AZ snowbowl back in the late 90’s before there were rakes!